habitat-sh/sample-node-app/README.md

 pkg_origin=your_origin
 pkg_scaffolding="core/scaffolding-node"
 ```
-First, change the pkg_origin to the origin name your created in the previous section.
+First, change the value of `your_origin` to the origin name your created in the previous section.

 If you're following the [demo instructions](https://www.habitat.sh/demo/), then use the origin name you created in the Builder web app.

 Next, let's add in a version number
 ```sh